rootsh/rootsh/README.md

 ## Onde me achar 🌎:
 - Meus updates aleatórios no <a href="https://twitter.com/rootsh">X / Twitter</a> ✍🏾
-- Meus updates professionais no <a href="https://www.linkedin.com/in/rootsh/">LinkedIn</a> 💼
+- Meus updates profissionais no <a href="https://www.linkedin.com/in/rootsh/">LinkedIn</a> 💼